-- > Staff members who have submitted EPs in previous Quality Evaluations cannot be New and Emerging for Quality Evaluation 2026. - > Staff members who are employed to: - carry out supervised or non-independent research activity (for example research assistants or other staff members who do not design their own research activity), and are not considered to meet the definition of an independent researcher for the purposes of the Quality Evaluation, regardless of whether they carry out activities that would otherwise appear to meet the substantiveness test for research.
+- > Staff members who are employed to: - carry out supervised or non-independent research activity (for example research assistants or postdoctoral research fellows who do not design their own research activity), and - students who carry out supervised or non-independent research activity (including research degrees)

-- Membership on supervisory teams in non-primary, non-joint, or non-cosupervisory roles is not considered to meet the academic supervision criterion in the substantiveness test for research. - > Job titles are not relevant to determining whether a staff member meets the definition of an independent researcher. - > Whether or not a staff member holds a PhD is not relevant to determining whether they meet the definition of an independent researcher. - > The independent production of research outputs where that is not a role requirement is not relevant to determining whether a staff member meets the definition of an independent researcher. - Where a staff member was self-employed prior to commencing a PBRF-eligible role in a TEO, the substantiveness test for research should still be applied, i.e. was the staff member required to carry out research as a function of that selfemployed role.
-Where the outcome of applying the substantiveness test for research is unclear, the staff member will not be considered to have met the definition of an independent researcher in that self-employed role.
+- Membership on supervisory teams in non-primary, non-joint, or non-cosupervisory roles is not considered to meet the academic supervision criterion in the substantiveness test for research. - > Job titles are not relevant to determining whether a staff member meets the definition of an independent researcher. - > The independent production of research outputs where that is not a role requirement is not relevant to determining whether a staff member meets the definition of an independent researcher. - Where a staff member was self-employed prior to commencing a PBRF-eligible role in a TEO, the substantiveness test for research should still be applied, i.e. was the staff member required to carry out research as a function of that selfemployed role.
+Where the application of the substantiveness test for research does not produce a clear outcome, the staff member will not be considered to have met the definition of an independent researcher in that self-employed role.

-TEOs should assess any potential New and Emerging Researchers against this new definition, noting that it focuses on the requirements of the role in which someone is employed, and no longer includes reference to outputs that meet the definition of research.
+TEOs should assess any potential New and Emerging Researchers against this new definition, noting that it focuses on the role in which someone is employed, and no longer includes reference to outputs that meet the definition of research.

 It is important for TEOs to document their rationale for their decisions for audit purposes.
-As a minimum, you must be able to provide the staff member's CV (any format).
+As a minimum, you must be able to provide the staff member's CV.
 A sample of staff identified as New and Emerging Researchers will be reviewed as part of the TEC's Data Evaluation audit.
 TEOs will be able to discuss the eligibility criteria and evidence requirements with auditors during the Process Assurance audit before EPs are submitted in July 2026.